Make sure to come back here before each race to review updated rules. They are subject to change.

 Any missing, crossing or passing the course tape on the wrong side will be deemed as course-cutting.
 Any rider trying to save time by choosing a line that lies outside the marked course will be disqualified.

-In certain circumstances, the Race Director may choose to apply a time penalty to a rider found to have cut the course unintentionally.
-However, any rider leaving the obvious line must be aware that they risk a DQ.
+The race organizer may choose, in exceptional circumstances, to apply a time penalty, not a DSQ to a rider found to have cut the course without intention.
+However, any rider leaving the obvious line must be aware that they risk a DSQ.

 - No disposable goggle tear offs are allowed to be used

-- Race Organizers reserve the right to penalize and/or disqualify any rider whose actions are deemed inappropriate and likely to damage the local environment
+- The SCOTT Enduro Cup reserves the right to penalize any rider whose actions are deemed to seriously damage the local environment.

 2017 Series Points